TrellixVulnTeam/swahilipython_SCMU/Doc/library/runpy.rst

    are not optional in this function as these adjustments are essential to allowing the execution of sys.path entries.
-As the thread-safety limitations still apply, use of this function in threaded code should be either serialised with the import lock or delegated to a separate process.
+As the thread-safety limitations still apply, use of this function in threaded code should be either serialised with the agiza lock or delegated to a separate process.

    .. seealso::
       :ref:`using-on-interface-options` for equivalent functionality on the